Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/preparingUnityProject.md

 ### Launching A Project
 Shotgun replaces the need to launch a project through the Unity hub.
 Simply launch Shotgun desktop and click on your unity version.
 A file Selection Directory should pop up.
-Navigate to your Unity poject folder and select it.
+Navigate to your Unity project folder and select it.
 This should launch the project directly into your project Unity Editor.

 ### The Shotgun folder